ritalin/omelet/README.md

 # Omelet - SQL base object mapper for php.

-This Library is nspired by Doma(https://github.com/domaframework/doma).
+This Library is inspired by Doma(https://github.com/domaframework/doma).

 ## Requirements